-Enough dragging, let's talk about how the Supra drives.
-Like the 3.0 I tested last year, the Supra drives quite well and has a unique personality to differentiate it from other sports cars.
-And as a sports car, the 2.0 Supra succeeds, too.
+Enough dragging, let's talk about how the Supra drives, and like the 3.0 I tested last year, the Supra drives quite well.
+And as a sports car, the 2.0 Supra succeeds, too, even if it doesn't possess the most unique of personalities.
 Steering is hyper-alert and accurate and manages to avoid feeling too darty on the highway.
 Traversing canyons, the quick-steering means direction changes happen as instantly as you will it with your mind.
 The downside to this is the lack of any feedback through the wheel and to your digits.
 While feedback would be welcome, we're at a point now where I don't entirely miss it due to the rest of the car being so direct.
 There's loads of mechanical grip from the 255 front and 275-wide rear Michelin Pilot Super Sports, too, to help with confidence and know you can just plant the device anywhere.

 Then there's the engine.
 I've save you the trouble and doubt: it's good, like really good.
 For most, it's all you ever could need.
 0-60 MPH happens in 4.8 seconds, possessing an explosive midrange performance that is the engine's wheel house.
 The sound isn't what you'd call inspiring, but is good for a four-pot.
 In fact, you can tell that the engineers tried really, REALLY hard to feddle the exhaust to sound as much like the six-cylinder as possible.
 Besides the mechanical clatter of the engine at idle, it is indeed hard to pin down the combustion count.
 Though, it's more noise for the sake of noise rather than a soul-stirring pleasantry.
 Most will like it I figure, but the puritans will notice something is awry.